kkoomen/dotfiles-i3/README.md

 Don't forget to add `xrandr --dpi 180` to your `~/.xinitrc`.

-Firefox & Thunderbird:<br/>
+Firefox
 - Go to `about:config` in Firefox
 - Set `layout.css.devPixelsPerPx` to `1.5`

+Thunderbird
-For thunderbird go to `Edit → Preferences → Advanced → Config editor` and then insert `1.5` in `layout.css.devPixelsPerPx`
+- Go to `Edit → Preferences → Advanced → Config editor`
+- Set `layout.css.devPixelsPerPx` to `1.5`

 # Bug fixes